nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 --------------------------------------------------------------------------------------------------------------------

-# Introduction
+# Introduction - What is InterviewHub?

-Tired of sending out offers to the best candidates, just to receive a disappointing reply that they have already accepted another offer that was sent out before yours?

-**InterviewHub**  is a desktop app for engineering manager to schedule job interviews and manage applicants.
+**InterviewHub**  is a desktop app for hiring managers to schedule job interviews and manage applicants.
-By optimizing recruitment workflows, we enable faster decision-making, helping you secure top talent before your competitors.
+**InterviewHub** allows users to:
+* seamlessly update and manage applicants for various job openings,
+* schedule and keep track of interviews with each applicant,

+all through a simple and easy-to-use platform!

 It is optimized for use via a **Command Line Interface** (CLI) while still having the benefits of a **Graphical User Interface** (GUI).
-If you can type fast, **InterviewHub** can get your Interview management tasks done faster than traditional GUI apps.
+If you are a hiring manager who can type fast, **InterviewHub** can get your Interview and applicant management tasks done faster than traditional GUI apps.

-What are you waiting for?
-Let's get started using **InterviewHub** by following the [How to use this user guide](#how-to-use-this-user-guide) section!

 --------------------------------------------------------------------------------------------------------------------